baonhan123258/hugoaws/content/1-Introduce/_index.md

 ## What is AWS Elastic Beanstalk?

-Elastic Beanstalk là một dịch vụ PaaS của AWS giúp triển khai ứng dụng PHP (cũng như Node.js, Python, Java...) lên cloud một cách dễ dàng mà không phải quản lý hạ tầng server.
+Elastic Beanstalk is an AWS PaaS (Platform as a Service) that simplifies the deployment of PHP applications (as well as Node.js, Python, Java, etc.) to the cloud **without the need to manage server infrastructure**.

 ### Key Features:
-- Không cần quản lý server
+- No server management required
-- Tự động scaling
+- Automatic scaling
-- Tích hợp monitoring
+- Integrated monitoring
-- Hỗ trợ nhiều môi trường
+- Supports multiple environments
-- Dễ dàng rollback
+- Easy rollback capabilities

 ---